Pittman Center, Tennessee: The Pittman Community Center

 In 1910, a survey of Tennessee found Sevier County to be most in need of educational facilities.
 In spite of the establishment of a settlement school in Gatlinburg by the Pi Beta Phi fraternity in 1912, education in the region was still appallingly lacking.
-To help remedy this situation, Dr. John Burnett, a Methodist minister who visited the Smokies in 1919, envisioned the establishment a large-scale school in the area that would operate with virtually no tuition rates.
+To help remedy this situation, Dr. John Burnett, a Methodist minister who visited the Smokies in 1919, envisioned the establishment of a large-scale school in the area that would operate with virtually no tuition rates.
 Later that year, the Methodist Episcopal Church endorsed Burnett's plan at its annual meeting, and with the help of Reverend Eli Pittman of Elmira, New York, Burnett secured $15,000 for the project.
 In 1920, Burnett purchased Garfield Scott's farm just above the confluence of Webb Creek and the Middle Fork of the Little Pigeon River.
 This 135 acre plot of land would become the core of the new school's campus.

 In late 1920, Burnett's new settlement school, which he named "Pittman Community Center" in honor of Reverend Pittman, opened with an enrollment of 100.
 The school eventually expanded to include 1500 acre, 15 buildings, and 240 students operating on an annual budget of $9,000.
 The buildings included a general store, post office, and a small hospital.
 The Pittman School supported itself by canning tomatoes and growing apples, with students doing all the maintenance work.

 In 1955, the Sevier County Board of Education purchased the Pittman School, and the school was combined with the Pi Beta Phi High School in Gatlinburg to form Gatlinburg-Pittman High School in 1963.
 The only building remaining from the Pittman school is the Home Economics building, which the Methodist Episcopal Church gave to the town after its incorporation for use as its city hall.
 In 1996, the building was placed on the National Register of Historic Places.